mrjosh/helm-ls/README.md

 ```

 See [examples/nvim/init.lua](https://github.com/mrjosh/helm-ls/blob/master/examples/nvim/init.lua) for an
-complete example, which also includes yaml-language-server.
+complete example using lazy, or [examples/vim-plug/init.lua](https://github.com/mrjosh/helm-ls/blob/master/examples/vim-plug/init.lua) for vim-plug.
+The examples also include the setup for yaml-language-server.

 > [!TIP]
 >
-> If you are using [AstroNvim](https://github.com/AstroNvim/AstroNvim) you can just install the [astrocommunity](https://github.com/AstroNvim/astrocommunity) helm pack.
+> If you are using [AstroNvim](https://github.com/AstroNvim/AstroNvim) you can just install the [astrocommunity](https://github.com/AstroNvim/astrocommunity) helm pack
+> or if using [LazyVim](https://github.com/LazyVim/LazyVim) its [LazyVimHelm](https://github.com/LazyVim/LazyVim) plugin.

 #### coc.nvim setup